MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/06-test-plans.md

 ---
-title: "Migrate MySQL On-Premises to Azure Database for MySQL: Test Plans"
+title: "Migrate MySQL on-premises to Azure Database for MySQL: Test Plans"
 description: "WWI created a test plan that included a set of IT and the Business tasks.
 Successful migrations require all the tests to be executed."
 author: SudheeshGH
 ms.author: sunaray